top of page

 Swerve responds by emphasizing once again that this is nothing personal, but even so: there is something wrong with Swerve mentally, that he makes a new enemy every day… but that's also what drives him forward, and is currently driving him to take over the position Hangman currently has.

 Hangman replies that Swerve should want Hangman's spot, but he isn't man enough to fill his shoes, (referring to Page's perception of Swerve as a coward for attacking him via proxy.)
 This provokes the first physicality (ever!) between the two men, angering Swerve to the point that he slaps Hangman in the face.
 Page turns away in reaction to the slap, and then, as Swerve begins to sign the match contract, Hangman turns back toward Swerve again and uses his own pen to stab Strickland in his signing hand, drawing the first—but far from the last—blood of the two men’s feud.
 Hangman then signs a BINDING contract between the two men in his enemy's blood: that makes it a BLOOD PACT!
-And perhaps now we begin to see where Hangman intends to get back what had washed away from him....
+And perhaps now we begin to see where Hangman intends to get back what had been washed away from him....

 Strickland would never again claim (in the present tense, anyhow,) that the issue between the two of them is not personal.